 Especially if an infection is severe, make sure the bowels move.
 If not, clean them out with an enema or colonic irrigation.
 Coffee stimulates bile release and adds to the effect of an enema.
 One or two per day is excellent for treatment or prevention, for that matter.

-all herbs.
-Other remedies
+but not all herbs.
+Other

-can help with some infections.
+remedies can help with some infections.

 Herbs such as garlic, echinacea, golden seal, and astragalus may also be helpful and are quite safe.
 Another simple remedy that works well on some topical infections are packs or poultices made with ordinary clay or even mud.
 This can be life-saving in an emergency situation.

 discontinue your regular food supplements in almost all cases.
 The exceptions are the digestive aids

 if you are eating, and products with just vitamins A and C, which you might

 Other anti-microbials include grapefruit seed extract and oregano oil.
 However, these are somewhat toxic in our experience, so I would avoid them as they are not needed.

 reduce fever, sponge the person with water or a